This year, I’m getting married. And, fingers crossed, it's going to be outside—so long as this Seattle weather cooperates.

 Position the four-by-four posts (which are now legs) in the corners of the top frame.
 Using a scrap piece of two-by material, prop up the post at the opposite end so it’s supported and level.
 Secure the post through the side piece with two 4” screws, being careful not to run into the other screw already in place.

 Attach the front legs first.
 Doug fir is heavy, and because the legs are only connected at one end, they're fairly delicate, so get the help of two or three people and flip the frame over.
 Use scrap pieces to give the front legs support while you attach the back legs—the screws aren’t strong enough to hold all that weight in place.

 Step 6: Add the Diagonal Supports

 With the front of the arch facing up, position the diagonal support pieces.
 These will be placed 1" from the top of the frame.
 Secure the supports to the legs with a 3” screw in the bottom of the piece.
 Now secure the pieces to the top of the frame with one 3” screw through the back, so you can’t see the head from the front.

 Step 7: Prep for Transportation

 Because this piece was created for a wedding and will need to be transported, we designed it with disassembly in mind.
-If you have a car big enough to fit the entire thing in one piece, all you need to do is attach a little scrap wood to support the now-horizontal legs during the drive.
+If you have a car big enough to fit the entire thing in one piece, all you need to do is attach a little scrap wood to support the legs during the drive.

 Step 8: Anchor Your Arch With Stakes